AryazRez/Cornell-Movie-Dialog-Corpus/README.md

 # Final Team Project: Cornell Movie Dialog Corpus

 ## Overview
 This project aims to create an AI-powered chatbot capable of interacting with users to provide information about movies, including recommendations, plot details, and general movie trivia.
 Our chatbot is built using a fine-tuned GPT-2 model, trained on the Cornell Movie Dialogues dataset, and employs fallback strategies to ensure coherent responses.
-This project was completed as part of our graduate program's final requirement for the Applied Artificial Intelligence course.
+This project was completed as part of our graduate program's final requirement for the AAI 520 course.

 ## Features
 - **Conversational Movie Recommendations**: Users can interact with the bot to receive personalized movie suggestions, particularly for specific genres or occasions.